rockfordlhotka/calendar-mcp/DESIGN.md

   - Uses Microsoft.Graph NuGet package (same as M365)
   - MSAL authentication with 'common' tenant for MSA support
   - **Manages multiple Outlook.com accounts** (different personal accounts) simultaneously
-  - **Critical - App Registration**: Each account requires its own Azure AD app registration (ClientId)
-    - Personal accounts use 'common' tenant but need individual app registrations
+  - **App Registration**: Typically uses single shared app registration for all personal accounts
+    - One ClientId with 'common' tenant serves all Outlook.com accounts
-    - User must consent to app permissions per account
+    - Each user consents to app permissions for their account
+    - Simpler than per-account registrations for personal use
   - **Critical - Authentication**: Each account has its own `IPublicClientApplication` instance
-    - Built with that account's specific ClientId and 'common' tenant
+    - Built with shared ClientId and 'common' tenant
   - **Critical - Token Storage**: Each account has separate token cache file: `msal_cache_{accountId}.bin`
   - Token isolation prevents cross-account contamination
   - Operations: email (read/send), calendar (CRUD)